dawe/schist/docs/quick.rst

 Status
 ######

+- Version 0.7.2 It is now possible to run leiden clustering, but this is performed many times (default 100), a consensus is calculated as well as marginals for cluster assignments.
+- Version 0.7.0 Some changes in the way nested model is calculated.
+Also, advanced functions have been eliminated, one should use `graph_tool` for that
+- Version 0.6.0 PlantedModel fully supported.
+Also, some changes in the data structure (affinities in obsm)
 - Version 0.5.2 Fast model for NSBM (and PP).
 - Version 0.5.0 Introduces Planted Partition model
 - Version 0.4.2 Introduces functions to calculate cluster consistency.